sirecho/VISL/README.md

 To run VISL you must have Firefox and Xvfb (X virtual framebuffer) installed on your system.

+VISL also requires the OpenCV library which is not included in the current Maven configuration.

 The "tests" project requires that the "VISL" project is built and installed to maven:
 - go into the VISL directory and run 'mvn install'